zmebratu/Pewlett-Hackard-Analysis/README.md

 ![plot](Resources/Retiring_titles.png)

 ## Summary
-After conducting the analysis, there are about fifty thousand roles that will need to be replaced within the upcoming years.
-However, there is not enough retirement-ready employees to mentor the upcoming generation of employees.
-The company will have to adjust to accommodate for the discrepancy.
+The analysis has revealed that approximately 50,000 positions at the company will need to be filled in the near future.
+However, there are not enough retirement-ready employees available to mentor the next generation of workers, creating a discrepancy that the company must address.

+To prevent a shortage of mentors, I would propose adding two new tables to the existing database.

 Software: